LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 8.](screenshots/Aligned.png)

 It seems impossible to perfectly line up every last little branch.
 Trees will sway in the breeze and the scanner might not be set up perfectly horizontally.
 For the purpose of aligning the scans it’s easiest to focus on the stems.
 Alignment doesn’t have to be perfect – the ICP tool will finish the job for us.
-How does knowing the pitfalls of data processing affect your decision about when to scan (i.e. season/ time of day)?
+How does knowing the pitfalls of data processing affect your decision about when to scan (e.g. season/ time of day)?

 **6. Import and align Scan 27.**
   * Make sure you select the point cloud you want to move/ rotate in the top left panel